This advice is for people who have been told to stay at home (self-isolate) by NHS Test and Trace or the NHS COVID-19 app.

 Your self-isolation period includes the day you were last in contact with the person who tested positive and the next 10 full days.

-If you live with someone at higher risk from coronavirus, try to arrange for them to stay with friends or family while you're self-isolating.
+If you live with someone at higher risk from COVID-19, try to arrange for them to stay with friends or family while you're self-isolating.

-If you have to stay in the same home together, read about how to avoid spreading coronavirus to people you live with.
+If you have to stay in the same home together, read about how to avoid spreading COVID-19 to people you live with.

-Get a test as soon as possible if you get any symptoms of coronavirus (a high temperature, a new, continuous cough or a loss or change to your sense of smell or taste) while you're self-isolating.
+Get a PCR test (test that is sent to a lab) as soon as possible if you get any symptoms of COVID-19 (a high temperature, a new, continuous cough or a loss or change to your sense of smell or taste) while you're self-isolating.

 Anyone you live with must self-isolate until you’ve been tested and received your result